Preventing Soccer Injuries

-A consistent warm-up program may make the difference in preventing injuries in soccer players, says Franciscan Physician Network orthopedic surgeon Sean Calloway, MD, a team physician for the USA National Soccer Program who recently traveled with the US Women's Under-18 National Soccer Team to La Manga, Spain.
+A consistent warm-up program may make the difference in preventing injuries in soccer players, says Franciscan Physician Network orthopedic surgeon Sean Calloway, MD, a team physician for the USA National Soccer Program who who has made trips to China, Spain, the Bahamas, and Italy with various age groups.

 "Before you're going to compete, it's extremely important that you warm up," Calloway said.
 "There are several different ideas concerning the best way to get ready for competition.
 FIFA and USA Soccer have adopted the concept of actively warming up.
 We're no longer standing in a circle.
 We're not stretching cold muscles and counting to 15."